top of page

 Marriage Allowance does not typically affect other tax benefits, but it's wise to consult a tax advisor for specific situations.

-Can Marriage Allowance be reinstated after cancellation?
+Can the Marriage Allowance be reinstated after cancellation?

 If a partner dies, the Marriage Allowance can continue until the end of the tax year, but it should be reviewed and adjusted if necessary.

-Are non-resident couples eligible for Marriage Allowance?
+Are non-resident couples eligible for the Marriage Allowance?

 How do couples with variable income ensure they don't exceed the threshold?